riad-18/Cybersecurity-/README.md

 # Cybersecurity
-This project represint a brife explantion on CyberSecuirty and at the same time a quick practice of Html and CSS knowledge
+Cybersecurity educational webpage covering the definition, reality, and ethical framework of the field.
+Built with HTML and CSS as a frontend fundamentals exercise.